jizhang/jizhang.github.com/source/_posts/2022-08-10-configure-logging-for-flask-sqlalchemy-project.md

 ## Log SQLAlchemy queries in debug mode

 To log queries, SQLAlchemy gives us two options: create engine with `echo=True`, or configure the logger ourselves.
-Only use one approach or we will get duplicate logs.
+Only use one approach or you will get duplicate logs.
 For [Flask-SQLAlchemy][6] users, use the following config:

 ```python
 SQLALCHEMY_ECHO = True
 ```

 I prefer using the standard logging module.
 All SQLAlchmey loggers are under the name `sqlalchemy`, and they are by default in `WARNING` level.
 To enable query logs, change the level of `sqlalchemy.engine` logger to `INFO`.
-If you also want to get the result printed, set to `DEBUG`.
+If you also want to get the query result printed, set to `DEBUG`.

 ```python
 if app.debug: